ZxUkr/JSONPrimitive/README.md

 # JSONPrimitive
-Libriary for convert json to LinkedHashMap and back
+Library for convert json to LinkedHashMap and back